tjk911/Marvelous65-split/README.md

 - [OLED issue](https://github.com/zmkfirmware/zmk/issues/674)
 - [Split peripheral encoder](https://github.com/zmkfirmware/zmk/pull/728)
   - I pulled [infused-tree](https://github.com/infused-kim/zmk/tree/my-changes/split-encoder)'s changes pending it getting merged into ZMK.
 So far working OK as of 9/30/22.
+- Case does not have access to reset button, or on/off switch toggle
+- Seeming to have some lag between the left and the right side in terms of input, I type at a range of 90-130WPM depending on the day but I'm not sure if it's apparent for folks that type slower

 ## 1. Ordering your PCB